mrserverless/dropwizard-xml/README.md

     env.jersey().register(new JacksonXMLMessageBodyProvider(JacksonXML.newXMLMapper(), env.getValidator()));

-Don't forget to annotate your Resources accordingly with XML mediatype:
+Annotate your Resources accordingly with XML mediatype:

     @Produces(MediaType.APPLICATION_XML)
     @Consumes(MediaType.APPLICATION_XML)

+Annotate your model POJO with either Jackson bindings:

+    @JacksonXmlRootElement
+    @JacksonXmlProperty
+    @JacksonXmlElementWrapper

+or JAXB:

+    @XmlType
+    @XmlAttribute
+    etc

+And you can use the same validator annotations as you would with a JSON POJO when working with Dropwizard:

+    @NotNull
+    @Min
+    etc

 Sample project coming soon.